Cloud Workflows

 field in your project configuration to make that decision.

-) works with your Garden Cloud workflows and 1-click Preview Environments, you can set apiVersion: garden.io/v1
+To verify that a Garden version works with your Garden Cloud workflows and 1-click Preview Environments, you can set the target apiVersion

 When a webhook event is received from your VCS provider (GitHub or GitLab), Garden Cloud will match it against the trigger specs in all workflow configs found in the repository.